large/numberpicker_dynamic/README.md

 # Number picker dynamic
 Number picker dynamic is a code lock inspired design to use for large numbers and decimals.

-## How it looks
-TODO: Edit to link media in here

 ## Features
 - Turn dials to select each number and decimals
 - Auto rounded values to handle decimals fractions